Open to Internal and External Candidates

 IOM is committed to a diverse and inclusive environment.
 Internal and external candidates are eligible to apply to this vacancy.
 For the purpose of the vacancy, internal candidates are considered as first-tier candidates.

-The Bosnia & Herzegovina Resilience Initiative (BHRI) is funded by the U.S. Agency for International Development (USAID).
-The overall objective of the program is to reduce the threat of radicalization and violent extremism in BiH and counter extremist efforts to deepen or exploit communal tensions.
-Through BHRI, IOM seeks to empower young people to resist recruitment, strengthen communities to better withstand radical influences, improve how towns and cities respond to extremist threats and reduce the likelihood of violence.
+The International Organization for Migration (IOM) is implementing a program to prevent violent extremism.
+The program aims to reduce the threat of violent extremism (VE) in BiH and counter extremist efforts to deepen or exploit community tensions.
 To achieve these objectives, BHRI designs and implements small-grant activities through a process-oriented, community driven approach that emphasizes project processes.
-The implementation of the program will be closely coordinated with USAID.

-Under the overall guidance of the Senior Field Coordinator for the Bosnia & Herzegovina Resilience Initiative (BHRI) and the direct supervision of the Project Officer / Area Development Officer (PO/ADO), the Project Advisor will be responsible and accountable for the implementation of activities in his/her assigned area of responsibility, including outreach and coordination with local authorities, communities and local partners.
+Under the overall guidance of the Program Manager and the direct supervision of the Project Officer/Area Development Officer, the Project Advisor will be responsible and accountable for the planning, coordination, development, implementation and overall management of activities in his/her assigned geographic area, including outreach and coordination with local authorities, communities and local partners.

 - Ensure implementation of all activities in assigned areas of operation in a timely and efficient manner and in accordance with each activity Implementation Plan and BHRI’s activity cycle;